-If this bill were to become law, it would amend current statutes related to the Arizona Medical Board (AMB) and the Arizona Board of Osteopathic Examiners in Medicine and Surgery (ABOE) by introducing a requirement for these boards to take final action on complaints unrelated to public health and safety within one year of receiving them.
-Specifically, the bill would insert language stating that if no action is taken within this timeframe, the complaint would be deemed administratively closed.
-This change aims to streamline the complaint resolution process and ensure timely handling of cases.
+If this bill were to become law, it would amend current statutes related to the Arizona Medical Board (AMB) and the Arizona Board of Osteopathic Examiners in Medicine and Surgery (ABOE) by introducing a requirement for these boards to take final action on complaints that are not related to public health and safety within one year of receiving them.
+Specifically, the bill would insert language stating that if no final action is taken within that timeframe, the complaint would be deemed administratively closed.
+This new provision aims to streamline the complaint resolution process and ensure timely action by the boards.

-Additionally, the bill would make several technical changes, including the consistent use of the term "doctor of medicine" throughout the statutes, replacing previous references to "doctor" or "doctor's" with the full designation.
-It would also clarify the notification process for complaints and hearings, ensuring that the boards maintain accountability in their operations.
-Overall, these updates are intended to enhance the efficiency and clarity of the regulatory framework governing medical practitioners in Arizona.
+Additionally, the bill would make several technical changes, including the consistent use of the term "doctor of medicine" throughout the statutes, replacing instances of "doctor" with "doctor of medicine" to clarify the subject of the regulations.
+Other amendments would include adjustments to notification procedures and the imposition of civil penalties, ensuring that the language reflects the updated processes and responsibilities of the boards.
+Overall, the bill seeks to enhance the efficiency and clarity of the regulatory framework governing medical practitioners in Arizona.

 Statutes affected: Introduced Version: 32-1451, 32-1803, 36-401, 35-146, 35-147, 23-1026